perfect-oblivion/action-service-responder/README.md

 ```sh
 php artisan asr:validation Comment\\StoreCommentValidationService
 ```
-> Note: the default suffix for validators is "ValidationService".
+> The default suffix for validators is "ValidationService".
 If you prefer another suffix or no suffix at all, a suffix configuration is available.

 **Responder**